neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/building-processing-pipeline-with-behaviors.md

 These single method pipelines are very powerful.
 They are like building blocks that can composed to gather and build bigger and bigger blocks.
 Behaviors, or interception, are even better, because they are independent of the target pipeline, and so, we can reuse for example reprocessing behavior on pipelines of various kinds.

-As the public execution method is always defined be an interface, we can can compose behaviors like any hand writtern pipeline and compile code for it or the fly.
-This is possible just because pipelines has always interface and because this interface is uniform, we don't need to write it for every service/component, we don't need to spend a time doing it and can reuse single compiled pipeline library.
+As the public execution method is always defined be an interface, we can compose behaviors like any hand writtern pipeline and compile code for it or the fly.
+This is possible just because pipelines have always an interface and because this interface is uniform, we don't need to write it for every service/component, we don't need to spend a on time doing it and can reuse single compiled pipeline library.

 ### Links